Singapore Permanent Residence (PR) grants foreign nationals the right to live and work in Singapore

 Freedom of Travel and Residence

-• Receive a Re-Entry Permit (REP) to travel in and out of Singapore freely
+Receive a Re-Entry Permit (REP) to travel freely.
+Live and work in Singapore indefinitely.
+Switch jobs without reapplying for a work pass.

 Family Benefits

-• Sponsor your spouse and unmarried children (under 21) for Long-Term Visit Passes (LTVP)
+Sponsor your spouse and unmarried children (under 21) for Long-Term Visit Pass.
+Sponsor aged parents for LTVP.

 Financial and Housing Benefits